-Depending on the evaluation, the IESO may decide on a number of palliative measures while the awaiting restoration of service.
+Depending on the evaluation, the IESO may decide on a number of palliative measures while awaiting restoration of service.

-For a contingency event affecting Market System tools, the IESO will:
+For a contingency event affecting Market System tools, the IESO may:

-- Inform all market participants to use current dispatch instructions, - Continue using current offers and bids available from pre-dispatch at hours 0-2, - Instruct market participants to re-submit offers and bids again at hour 2 (the IESO will accept same under short notice criteria if Market System tools return to service), - Suspend the market27 and instruct market participants to remain at the last dispatch instruction at hour 2, if Market System tools have not returned, - Not accept economic revisions to dispatch data in any short notice bids/offers (T-2), and - Allow revisions to bids/offers in order to fix a constraint problem.
+- Inform all market participants to use current dispatch instructions, - Continue using current offers and bids available from pre-dispatch at hours 0-2, - Instruct market participants to re-submit offers and bids again in the unrestricted window if Market System tools return to service), - Suspend the market27 and instruct market participants to remain at the last dispatch instruction at hour 2, if Market System tools have not returned, - Approve revisions to dispatch data as per the Short Notice Change Criteria in Appendix B, and - Allow revisions to bids/offers in order to fix a constraint problem.